-After finding out that you have managed to achieve a pregnancy, many hopeful and expectant parent describe feeling a mix of relief, excitement, anxiety and panic.
+After finding out that you have managed to achieve a pregnancy after infertility, many hopeful and expectant parent describe feeling a mix of relief, excitement, anxiety and panic.

-Many men and women also say that despite becoming pregnant, their distress and despair that they experienced through months or years of infertility and unsuccessful treatments remained with them.
+Many men and women also say that despite becoming pregnant after experiencing infertility, their distress and despair that they experienced through months or years of infertility and unsuccessful treatments remained with them.
 In particular is is common for expectant and new parents to experience ongoing anxiety throughout the pregnancy and in the months following birth.

 During my pregnancy I was extremely anxious.
 I did not buy baby stuff until two weeks before my son was born in case he never arrived…and in the after birth I had recurring nightmares of losing him.

 Infertility can cause anxiety both during pregnancy and after the birth of the baby, and there may be a higher likelihood that these parents will be overly protective of their children.

 At the beginning of the year, I had a miscarriage which left me heartbroken.
 I feel incredibly blessed to be pregnant again but I’ve also felt like a bag of nerves. ~Carrie Symonds

 It is therefore important be aware of feelings of anxiety during pregnancy and in the months following birth, and be aware of how your thoughts and feelings are affecting your experience of pregnancy and your parenting in the early months and years of parenthood.